Samsung/tizen-docs/docs/iot/getting-started/overview.md

 Tizen is commercialized for smart TV, smart phone, smart watch, and smart home appliances with three profiles: TV, mobile, and wearable.
 Tizen IoT supports any type of special-purpose IoT devices based on the Linux kernel.

 Tizen IoT Preview 2 is released from Tizen Studio 2.3.
-Tizen IoT Preview 1 was the first preview release of Tizen for the development of IoT devices, which are connected easily and securely with legacy IoT ecosystems such as SmartThings&trade; In addtion to the features of Tizen IoT Preview 1, Tizen IoT Preview 2 provides the customized platform features and the support for ARTIK 530s.
+Tizen IoT Preview 1 was the first preview release of Tizen for the development of IoT devices, which are connected easily and securely with legacy IoT ecosystems such as SmartThings&trade;.
+In addtion to the features of Tizen IoT Preview 1, Tizen IoT Preview 2 provides the customized platform features and the support for ARTIK 530s.
 Tizen IoT Preview 2 consists of platform images, development environments, samples for getting started, and customized platform.

 -   Hardware targets: Raspberry Pi 3, ARTIK 530, and ARTIK 530s are supported as reference hardware.